-By providing a community with safe drinking water, disease rates can drop by up to 88% virtually overnight!
-Child mortality rates can drop up to 90%- overnight!
+If we achieve universal access to clean water and sanitation & hygiene, we could reduce the global disease burden by 10%.
 Clean water also plays an incredibly critical role in effectively treating and managing HIV/AIDS in rural communities.
 The Kingdom of eSwatini, for example, has the single-highest-density population of HIV/AIDS in the world.
-For a person with HIV/AIDS, even if you have access to medical treatment or antiretroviral medication, but are still forced to drink dirty water from contaminated sources, the diseases in the water you drink will actually kill you faster than AIDS itself.
+For a person with HIV/AIDS, even if you have access to medical treatment or antiretroviral medication, but are still forced to drink dirty water from contaminated sources, the diseases in the water you drink will actually kill you faster than AIDS itself. *Data sourced from UN

 Agriculture accounts for 70% of all water consumption worldwide.